eXascaleInfolab/GenConvNMI/README.md

 2
 ```
 where each line corresponds to the network nodes forming the cluster (community, module).
-The [original `gecmi` format](https://github.com/eXascaleInfolab/GenConvMI#executable) is also supported.
- > The format is identified automatically from the file header (or it's absence).

 To get the normalized mutual information considering overlaps of two clusterings, execute: